yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 ## Optional
 - AML 4.0 supported
-- ACDB supported (Android 9 and 10 only for now)
+- ACDB supported (Android 10 and bellow only for now)
 - Use Audio Compatibility Patch if you encounter processing problem

 ## Troubleshooting